bnickel/HidingTabBar/README.md

 # HidingTabBar

 A UITabBar subclass you can hide.
-I may package eventually but I've got to ship my app first.
-No guarantees that anything good can come from using this.
-Tested only in iOS9 simulator.
+Yes, you can use `ViewController.hidesBottomBarWhenPushed`, and I did for a very long time, but I needed more fine-grained control for adaptive layout on iPads.

 ## Demo

-Open and run the project in Xcode 7.
-[Slowmo Video](https://www.youtube.com/watch?v=LHrEn0QSw78)
+Open and run the project in Xcode 7.3+ *(thanks swift)*.
+[Slowmo Video](https://www.youtube.com/watch?v=LHrEn0QSw78).
+[Released app](https://itunes.apple.com/us/app/stack-exchange/id871299723?mt=8).

 ## Instructions

 1. Drop HidingTabBar.swift into your app.
-2. In your storyboard/xib, set your UITabBarController's custom class to HidingTabBar.
+2. In your storyboard, set your UITabBarController's tab bar's class to HidingTabBar.
+There is literally no way to do this in code or a regular xib.
 3. Call `UITabBarController.setTabBarHidden(_:animated:)`, preferably when nothing else it animating.
-   I like to do it in a `UINavigationControllerDelegate`.
+   I like to do it in a [`UINavigationControllerDelegate`](WhyTabBarWhy/FirstViewController.swift).

 ## Warnings

-I made this today.
-It makes some (possibly wrong) assumptions.
+Lots of assumptions.
+Zero tests.